-chicken stir fry with red pepper celery chicken water chestnuts served in a black dish with chop sticks
+chicken stir fry served over rice in a black bowl with chop sticks

 CHICKEN STIR FRY

 This chicken stir fry is an easy way to bring the flavors of Asian cooking to your dinner table without paying for take out.
-Ricky has combined some easily found ingredients and come up with this delicious vegetable packed stir fry that a sauce flavors found in chicken dishes served at Asian restaurants.
+It combines some easily found ingredients to make a delicious vegetable packed stir fry with a sauce full of flavor.

-This recipe can be made with or without chicken.
-The variety of tastes and textures of the vegetables can carry the meal on it’s own.
+This stir fry recipe can be made with or without chicken.
+The variety of tastes and textures of the vegetables and it’s savory sauce make it a meal on it’s own without chicken.

-Stir frying started to surge in popularity as part of the healthy eating movement.
+Stir frying started to surge in popularity many years ago as part of the healthy eating movement.
 It is an excellent way to cook quick, cook easy, and cook smart.
-Quick because you are cooking ingredients on the stove top at a high temperature.
-Easy, because you are cooking all the ingredients in one skillet.
-Smart, because you are using fresh produce, and cooking it in a manner that preserves a lot of the flavor and nutrients that they offer.
+Quick because stir frying only takes you minutes at the stove.
+Easy because you cook everything in one skillet.
+Smart because a lot of the flavor and nutrients of your fresh produce is preserved using this cooking technique.

 Be prepared

-Through years of cooking dinner, we have learned that preparation saves time, energy and frustration.
-Preparing your ingredients before you start to cook will always make things easier, but recipes like this one that cook up quickly are almost impossible to get right if you are not prepared.
+Preparing your ingredients before you start to cook will always make things easier.
+But in recipes like this one that cook up quickly it is almost impossible to get it right if you are not prepared.

-This recipe from beginning to end is only going to take you 30-40 minutes.
-Once you have started cooking, you don’t have time to get the next ingredient(s) ready to be added into the skillet without overcooking what is already in there.
+This stir fry is only going to take about 20 minutes on the stove.
+Once you have started cooking you won’t have time to get the next ingredient(s) ready without overcooking what is already in the skillet.

 A word to the wise

 Before you use fresh vegetables in your cooking, rinse them off thoroughly with warm water and dry them with a clean cloth or paper towel.
-We have a post you can read about that too; What to Wash before you Eat.
-We hope after reading it, you will take that extra minute to rinse your fresh vegetables, before you chop them, as part of your routine preparation.
+It’s important.
+We have a lighthearted post about why you might want to make this practice in Wash Before You Eat.

-When you throw an unwashed, chopped green pepper into your skillet to simmer in a sauce, everything on the outside of that pepper becomes part of your dinner.
-I bet you don’t need our post to spark your imagination about where that green pepper has been, and just what has been left behind as it has made it’s way to your kitchen.
+Consider this.
+If you are using an unwashed chopped bell pepper in a sauce you are going to simmer, everything on the outside of that pepper is going to become part of your sauce.
+I bet you don’t need our post to spark your imagination about where that pepper has been and what it has picked up along the way.
+You might not want to eat what’s lurking on it. 🤔

 So let’s get to it